 Eggs are very good source of inexpensive high quality protein, more than half of the protein of an egg is found in the egg white along with vitamin B2 and lower amounts of fat and cholesterol than the yolk.
 The white are rich sources of selenium, vitamin D, B6, B12, and minerals such as zinc, iron and copper.

 Eggs contain many vitamins and minerals that are essential parts of a healthy diet and in many parts of the world, eggs are readily available in expensive source of food.
-Eggs are rich in nutrient, they can be obtained from animals that produce eggs such as Chickens, geese, and ducks.
+Rich in nutrient, they can be obtained from animals that produce eggs such as Chickens, geese, and ducks.

 NUTRITIONAL VALUES OF AN EGG